 Block out one hour a week on your calendar to scan through your published social content for blog ideas.
 Look for subjects with high engagement, and set a goal to leverage that content into one blog post twice a month.
 But don’t stress over writing multi-page articles.
-Research shows that people appreciate Buzzfeed-style listicles—meaning copy that is short and sweet and accompanied by quality imagery.
+Research shows that people appreciate Buzzfeed-style listicles—meaning short and sweet copy accompanied by quality imagery.
 This effort will help you turn your most popular social content into searchable content that will live on forever on your website.
 And this sort of abbreviated blogging will even help boost your Google ranking because you will be regularly generating fresh content for your destination’s website.

 Focus on Quality, Not Quantity.